ozcanyureklioglu/ozcanyureklioglu/README.md

 </p>

-* 🔭 I’m currently working on NodeJs, Python, Java, Flutter
+* 🔭 I’m currently working on .NET Core, NodeJs, React JS
-* 🌱 I’m currently learning Apache Spark
+* 🌱 I’m currently learning Next JS
 * 💬 Ask me what you want

 ### 📫 How to reach me: